joegair/gair-group-docs/page/computation/20240410_first_hpc_job.md

 {: .no_toc }

-This tutorial will demonstrate how to predict UV-vis spectra using density functional theory.
-All of the calculations and analysis can be performed on your laptop using a simple graphical interface.
-{: .fs-6 .fw-300 .text-justify}

-This tutorial requires local installation of ORCA and ChimeraX (plus the SEQCROW extension to ChimeraX).
-Instructions for setup can be found [here]({{site.baseurl}}/page/computation/setup.html).
-All of the input, output, and analysis files for the calculations in this tutorial can be found [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/20230818_diazo-uv/).
-The files are provided so that so that you can play around with visualization and analysis before running your own calculations.
+This tutorial will demonstrate how to get high performance computing (HPC) account at MSU, how to get access to ORCA and Gaussian on HPC, and how to submit DFT calculations on HPC.
+The goal is for this tutorial to be accessible to folks with no coding experience.
+Download the neccessary submission script and input files [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/20240410_first_hpc_job/download).
 {: .fs-6 .fw-300 .text-justify}

 ## Table of contents
 {: .no_toc .text-delta }